 - The pet carrier counts as either a passenger’s one (1) carry-on bag or personal item.

-In many airports, AirTran Airways sells pet kennels for a nominal fee at the ticket counter.
-AirTran Airways does not transport pets as checked baggage.
+In many airports, AirTran Airways sells Southwest Airlines branded pet carriers for $48 at the ticket counter.
+AirTran Airways and Southwest Airlines do not transport pets as checked baggage.

 Law Enforcement and Search and Rescue Service Dogs

 AirTran Airways accepts fully-trained law enforcement service dogs trained in explosives or drug detection (or other specific functions) and search and rescue dogs for transportation, without charge, when accompanied by their respective handlers on official business.
 Each customer traveling with a law enforcement or search and rescue dog must present a letter of mission and a copy of the animal’s certification.
 In accordance with federal safety regulations, the dog(s) must be positioned so as not to obstruct customers’ expeditious evacuation in the unlikely event of an emergency.
 In addition, law enforcement and search and rescue dogs may not occupy a seat or sit in an emergency exit row.